yfeng46/SongAnalytics/README.md

 ## Project Charter

-**Vision**: To help every music-lover, even the one who is not familiar with song writing, to write song lyrics.

-**Mission**: With a few straightforward user inputs, such as theme, specific word to be included and etc, a user can have a lyrics written out in a second.
+**Vision**: Try to figure out the "secret recipe" that make a song popular and to understand the difference in popularity trend between different years/genre.

+**Mission**: By inputting information of a song such as lyric, genre and etc., the web app will predict the popularity rank from 1 (the most popular) to 100 (the least popular).

 **Success criteria**:
-* ML criteria: Use cross entropy loss function to train the model.
-Model should minize the cross entropy to ensure it learns the most from the training data.
-The final entropy could be used to measure the model performance.
-* Business criteria: After the lyrics is generated, users will be asked to rate their satisfaction of the generated lyrics in the scale 1 to 10.
-Consider the project is successiful if the satisfaction rate of user experience is higher than 8/10.
+* ML criteria: The dataset will be separated into training set and testing set.
+MSE could be used as the machine learning measurement to evaluate models and choose the optimal one.
+* Business criteria: By predicting the popularity of a song, the web app could possibly help song writers to increase exposures of their songs and thus increase their incomes.
+The success of the app could be measured by the year of year increase in income of active users.

 ## Backlog
 **Develop Themes**:
-* An user without any background in lyric writing can easily use the app to generate a lyric.
-* Users can randomly input a word and the app will output a legit lyric that could give user inspiration.
-* With different words inputs, app will render different lyrics.
+* With information about a song, the app will predict its popularity which could possibly help user to increase the songs popularity, which eventually increase song-writers income.
+* By predicting the songs' popularities, the app can help user to choose between songs.

 **Epic 1**: Data Preparation
-There are several lyric dataset available online for modeling.
+There are several datasets available online about songs and their popularity measured by Billboard rankings.

-* Story 1: Merge databases (2 point)
+* Story 1: Merge databases (4 point)
   * Backlog
   * Online datasets searching
-  * Merge several datasets to include more lyrics
+  * Merge several datasets to include more features of songs that will be needed for modeling

 * Story 2: EDA (2 point)
   * Backlog
-  * Explore the potential variables that could be used for differentiate lyrics so that users have more power to specify the desired output
+  * Explore the potential variables that could be used to better predict the songs' popularities

 **Epic 2**: Modeling
-Build the sequential model based on the data above to generate lyrics with user inputs.
+Build the predicting models such as linear regression, neural networks and etc. Choose the optimal model by the ML metrics.

-* Story 1: Build initial model (4 points)
+* Story 1: Build initial models (4 points)
   * Backlog
-  * Build the model that will intake a word and will generate a lyric based on the input word
-  * Add randomness in the model so that a word input will possibly have different outputs

-* Story 2: Add model input based on the EDA outcome (4 points)
-  * Backlog
-  * From the EDA step above, add other input to enable users to further specify their desired output
-  * Re-organized the background data if necessary
+  * Build several predicting models with features from the first epic.
+  * Use common ML metrics and test dataset to choose the final model.

 * Story 3: Model review with QA partner (4 points)
   * Backlog